 Service Learning

-Service Learning at Eastfield provides experiential learning experiences, civic engagement, and community partnerships for the mutual benefit of students and the wider community.
+Service learning at Eastfield provides experiential learning, civic engagement, and community partnerships for the mutual benefit of students and the wider community.
 Students receive credit for projects while making connections in the community that provide work experience and potential contacts for future employment.
-A service learning fair every semester helps students connect with agencies and businesses in partnership with the college.
+A service learning fair is offered every semester and helps students connect with agencies and businesses that partner with the college.

 Student Leadership